 In the days that follow, additional assessments will be completed to determine what type of care and specialized services may benefit your child.
 The initial phase includes psychiatric, nursing and intake assessments.
 Every child receives a complete physical from a medical physician.
-If needed, further testing may be ordered including chemical dependency, dietary, or psychological and psychopharmacology assessments.
+If needed, further testing may be ordered.